brentvollebregt/nitratine.net/page/4about.md

 I am currently studying a Bachelor of Computing and Mathematical Sciences at the University of Waikato and plan to finish my 4th year in 2020.

-I started learning Python by myself back in 2013 (I was year 10) and have learnt all the Python I know myself and most of the CSS/HTML/JavaScript myself.
+I started learning Python by myself back in 2013 (I was year 10) and have learnt all the Python I know myself and most of the CSS/HTML/JavaScript I know myself.
 In University I clicked onto other languages fast and I have had the opportunity to use a variety of languages and frameworks.

 Find me on other platforms:
 <ul>